TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 * Serves as the architectural foundation for documentation governance.

 Ultimately, a product taxonomy is not a navigation menu or an organizational chart.
 It is the conceptual model that defines how an organization understands its own products.
 Every documentation system, developer portal, search engine, and AI assistant built on top of that taxonomy inherits its strengths—or its weaknesses.

+## Cheat Sheet

+1. **Classify by ontology, not perspective.** Ask what the thing is, not where it's used or who uses it.
+2. **Every level should answer the same question.** If one branch classifies products and another classifies business functions, the taxonomy has lost consistency.
+3. **Every concept has one canonical classification.** Navigation may expose multiple paths to discover a concept, but the concept itself belongs to one place in the taxonomy.
+4. **Taxonomies should predict the future.** A good taxonomy tells you where tomorrow's product belongs without redesigning the hierarchy.

+> ### The Future Product Test
+>
+> A well-designed taxonomy should allow an independent reviewer to classify a newly introduced concept without consulting the original designers.
+If two knowledgeable reviewers consistently place a new product in different locations, the taxonomy's classification rules are ambiguous.

+# Canonical Ownership

+Every important concept should have one authoritative home.
+Consider Tokenization.
+A payment platform might discuss tokenization in:

+* Hosted Checkout
+* Mobile SDK
+* Payments API
+* Merchant Portal

+Each product implements tokenization differently.
+However, the conceptual explanation of **what tokenization is**, why it exists, and how token lifecycles work should be written once.
+Implementation-specific guidance belongs with each product.
+Conceptual guidance belongs in its canonical location.
+Separating conceptual ownership from implementation guidance reduces duplication while preserving usability.

+# Canonical Classification versus Navigation

+One of the most common misunderstandings is treating taxonomy and navigation as the same thing.
+Consider a customer shopping for a laptop.
+Amazon may allow the same MacBook to be discovered through multiple navigation paths:

+## Electronics

+- Laptops
+- Apple
+- Best Sellers
+- Student Essentials
+- Business Laptops
+- Search

+These are navigation paths.
+However, they all lead to the same product.
+Amazon does **not** maintain four separate MacBook products.
+It maintains one canonical product record.
+Navigation is many-to-one, and taxonomy is one-to-one.
+Documentation systems should behave the same way.

+For example, OAuth authentication might reasonably appear under:

+* Getting Started
+* Authentication
+* Security
+* API Reference

+Each location helps users discover the topic.
+However, there should be one canonical page explaining OAuth.
+The remaining pages should reference that source rather than creating competing definitions.